simnalamburt/arc311/Lab3/README.md

 	![VPC Console](../images/accept-request.png)

 8. Now we have peering set up!
 Make note of your peering connection id.
-YOu can paste this into your file in Cloud9.
+You can paste this into your file in Cloud9.

 #### Update DNS
 We want to configure our peering connection DNS settings so that queries from the peer VPC resolve to private IP addresses in your local VPC.
 We will need to do this for **VPC2** and **VPC4**.